...MANAGEMENT

 Grand Master Shigeru Oyama 10th Dan

-The founder and director of the OYAMA International Karate Federation is Shihan Jan Dyduch 7 th dan, from Krakow in Poland.
-He started off in karate back in 1974 in one of the city's Karate Kyokushinkai clubs.
+The founder and President of the OYAMA International Karate Federation is Hanshi Jan Dyduch 8th dan, from Krakow, Poland.
+He started off in karate back in 1974 in one of the city's Kyokushinkai Karate club.
 The following year he represented Poland at the 1st World Open Karate Tournament (Karate Kyokushinkai), held in Japan.

 His excellent performance was awarded by Kancho Masutatsu Oyama with Special Prize in Tokyo.
 In 1976 he became Polish Heavy Weight Champion in Karate Kyokushinkai and won the Gold Medal at the International Karate Kyokushinkai Tournament ("The Wawel Dragon Cup") held in Krakow.
 In 1977, after his return from India and Afghanistan, he concluded his career as a karate contender and embarked on a brand new one - as a karate instructor in Krakow.

 In 1985 - 86 and in 1990 he trained extensively in the USA.
 In 1991 he met Grand Master Shigeru Oyama, 10th dan, under whose persuasion he decided to leave IKO Kyokushin.
 As of 1991 he has been actively involved in promoting OYAMA style in Poland.
 In 1992, whilst visiting the Netherlands, he successfully passed a qualification test for the 2nd dan in Oyama Karate, and very shortly afterwards for the 3rd dan.
 In 1994 he was awarded the 4th dan.
 In 1997 he was awarded the 5th dan and granted the title of Shihan.
 In 2001 he was awarded the 6th dan.
-In 2004 in clear recognition of his technical prowess and training skills, as well as his outstanding Organizational talents shining through on the domestic and the international karate scene alike, Shihan Jan Dyduch was awarded the 7th dan personally by the Grand Master Shigeru Oyama, 10th dan.
+In 2004 he was awarded the 7th dan.
+In 2010 Soshu Shigeru Oyama 10th dan granted Jan Dyduch the 8th dan Master black belt and a Hanshi title.
+This recognition was in acknowledgment of high masterly qualifications in karate, significant achievements in sport and training, and his remarkable contributions to the global expansion and development of Oyama Karate.

-Shihan Jan Dyduch has successfully trained to date a great many excellent karate contenders and instructors, e.g. 5 Champions of various World Tournaments in Oyama Karate, several medal winners at the European Championships, and dozens of medal winners at Polish Championships and Polish Cup Final.
-He trained or promoted around 270 Oyama Karate black belt holders in Poland and East Europe.
+Hanshi Jan Dyduch has successfully trained to date a great many excellent karate contenders and instructors, e.g. World Champions, World Cup Champions, several medal winners at the European Championships, and dozens of medal winners at Polish Championships and Polish Cup Finals.
+He trained or promoted around 820 Oyama Karate black belt holders in Poland and Europe.

 In the end of 2004 Shihan Jan Dyduch became a Director of the OYAMA International Karate Federation, working under Grand Master Shigeru Oyama's patronage.
-In January 2005 World Kanreikai Karate that promotes sport karate internationally, elected him Director of European affairs also.
-In 2006 Shihan Jan Dyduch was re-elected President of OYAMA Polish Karate Federation.
+In 2021 Jan Dyduch was elected President of OYAMA Polish Karate Federation and Chairman of OYAMA International Karate Federation

-Master of Arts at History Department ( Pedagogical Academy in Krakow).
+Master of Arts at History Department ( Pedagogical University in Krakow).

 Karate coach 2nd class ( Academy of Physical Education in Poznan).